 Step 1: Sauté the Aromatics

 Warm the oil in a large pot over medium heat.
-Onion and bell pepper are cooked until softened, 3 to 4 minutes.
+Onions and bell peppers are cooked until softened, 3 to 4 minutes.
 Stir in the garlic and cook for 30 seconds.

 Step 2: Add Spices and Beans

-Add the cumin, chili powder, and smoked paprika.
+Add the cumin, chilli powder, and smoked paprika.
 Stir to swarm the aromatics.
 Then add the black beans and the vegetable broth.

 Step 3: Simmer